chickenPopcorn/EqEq/notes/final-report.md

 ## Specification
 We chose to make eqeq
 ## Development
-The roadmap for our development was quite straightforward.
-We decided it was important to finish the whole pipeline first with very simple types ­ numerals, booleans, strings.
-Therefore, our first milestone was to make a very basic scanner, parser, and generator.
-We then added the analyzer for type inferences and semantic analysis.
+We initially worked together on `scanner.mll`, `parser.mly` and `ast.ml`, as no one on our team was familiar with Ocaml.
+Our first milestone was to make a very basic scanner, parser, and generator.
+We built up the basic pipeline for automated testing on Travis CI.
+Whenever we worked on a new feature, we created a new branch and open a pull request to merge with master.
+No pull request was accepted unless it passed all of the tests and was review by one of the team member.
+Once we had simple hard coded version of `hell-world.eq` working with our compiler, we quickly decided to split into smaller groups to tackled some more difficult problems.
+We then added semantic analysis and naive version of variable mapping for scope and variable resolution.
+However we soon releazied the
-Finally, we built up the basic pipeline by building in lists and distributions.
-Whenever we worked on a new feature, we always created a new branch and never pushed straight to master.
-No pull request was accepted unless it passed all of the tests and if it didn’t break the master branch after merging.
+Finally,
 ## Testing
 While developing the code, we concurrently tested what we wrote.
-When we initially developeing our language we had `debugtokenizer.ml` and `debug_frontend.py` to test the font end of our language.
+When we initially developing our language we had `debugtokenizer.ml` and `debug_frontend.py` to test the font end of our language.
 The first program splits out correct recognized tokens when fed with source code in eqeq, while the second one runs the tokens through `parser.ml` with `menhir`.
 After we finish the bulk of the front end of our compiler.
-We set up automated testing on Travis to test if our language is comipling properly for each commit.
+We set up automated testing on Travis to test if our language is compiling properly for each commit.
 All the testing suite and processes will be discussed in detail later in the testing section of this report
 ## Software Development Environment
 **Programming Language Stack**
 - Git Repository (Hosted on Github) for version control system that contains